 Other Things to Consider

 Pregnancy is one of the most beautiful times in a woman’s life.
 Most women anticipate it with a lot of joy.
-But in order for you to really and truly enjoy your pregnancy, knowing that you are doing your part for your baby, you must ensure that you are maintaining a healthy and balanced diet.
+But, in order for you to truly enjoy your pregnancy while knowing that you are doing the best for your baby, you must ensure that you are maintaining a healthy and balanced diet.
 After all, you are eating for two now.
-Remember to have a more plant-based diet and drink a lot of fluids in order to keep your body functioning at the best level it possibly can, for you and your baby.
+Remember to have a more plant-based diet and drink a lot of fluids, in order to keep your body functioning at the best level it possibly can, for you and your baby.